arifhossainrumi/E-commerce-Sales-Analysis/README.md

 This project analyzes an e-commerce sales dataset to extract meaningful business insights.
 The goal is to leverage Exploratory Data Analysis (EDA) and forecasting techniques to improve decision-making for inventory management, marketing, and operations.

 ## 📂 Data Source
-- The dataset contains transaction details, including:
+- The dataset **Sample - Superstore.csv** contains transaction details, including:
   - **Order Date, Ship Date, Customer Segment, Sales, Profit, Discount, Shipping Mode**
 - Stored in a **CSV file** and analyzed using **Jupyter Notebook**.